BLOG Summer/Fall 2019

 population are being disenfranchised over matters other than phone

 affiliation, the homeless are of interest only to the degree they can

 be dispersed to "somewhere else", with no such place being accepting of

 them.
-It is significant that
+It is

 today's policy makers adamantly defend the unborn by prohibiting